mraaz/myG.gg/.github/ISSUE_TEMPLATE/request_game_fields.md

 ---
-name: myG Request for game fields
+name: myG request for game fields
 about: myG support in game fields to search and filter on.
 Use this form to request new fields
 title: ''
 labels: request_game_fields